MarcelGallois/langchainjs-chat/README.md

 - Chat interface for conversing with the AI assistant
 - Token streamed responses from the assistant
 - Supports all openai conversational ai models (gpt-3.5-turbo - gpt-4)
+- Stores chat memory in MongoDB ##Issues with tools and saving memory
 - Integration with GitHub to allow the AI to answer questions about code ##BROKEN ATM
 - Persistent chat history stored in a database (need to build in a way to access previous chats)
 - Customizable themes and user settings